Securing the Cluster¶

 authenticate against any mechanism available through the PAM system.

-main PAM project.
+main PAM project, and the

-See the Red Hat https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system-level_authentication_guide/pluggable_authentication_modules
+Red Hat https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system-level_authentication_guide/pluggable_authentication_modules

 documentation.